IepIweidieng/TJAPlayer3/tja.md

 ***Late effect scope***: (none) \
 ***Effect target***: notes, bar lines, judgment mark(s), note field(s)

 Respectively **start** / **end** the definition of a layer section.
-All layers in a layer section occur simultaneously and all branch-scoped commands not targetting the gameplay screen are applied separately for each layer.
+All layers in a layer section occur simultaneously and all branch-scoped commands not targeting the gameplay screen are applied separately for each layer.

 They can be used as follow: